Vision setting your success

 Vision setting activates the Reticular Activating System (RAS) of your brain.
 Your RAS is your inner GPS.
 Don’t worry about not knowing all the steps to achieve success.
 Instead vision setting, like your GPS, plugs in the coordinates to your final destination.
 Then the RAS is on the lookout for the opportunities which lead to success.

-You visualize on a constant basis although you may realize what you’re doing.
+You visualize on a constant basis although you don’t necessarily realize it.
+That’s because some of it is subconscious.

 Some forms of visualization include: